• Skip to main content

 Cranberry Cheesecake on a Christmas napkin.

 It seems as if there is never enough time during the holidays to get everything done, and this recipe is a real timesaver!
-Although it takes less than 30 minutes to make, this cranberry cheesecake looks like something you could have slaved over for hours and is sure to bring on compliments and plenty of happy smiles.
+Like my No-Bake Honey Cheesecake, it takes less than 30 minutes to make, and this cranberry cheesecake looks like something you could have slaved over for hours and is sure to bring on compliments and plenty of happy smiles.

 This Christmas dessert recipe is reminiscent of the retro cherry cream cheese pie that was so popular many years ago, made with cream cheese and sweetened condensed milk.
 But in this recipe, the topping made with fresh cranberries is front and center, and it’s a match made in heaven.